ernestyalumni/txtpdfminerBot/README.md

 ![Top 75 words](https://github.com/ernestyalumni/txtpdfminerBot/raw/master/images/Top75wordstweets2015Screenshot%20from%202017-06-21%2015-11-48.png)

+## (Original) features (cf. `./original/`)

+- Parsed pdf and preprocessed ((data) cleaned/wrangled) data with Python `pdfminer`
+- implemented TextRank by constructing a graph with Python library `networkx` and Python library `nltk` and its PageRank implementation
+- results are exported in `json` format to populate `json` fields for the myPolly.ai chat bot, named "Mayo."
+Facebook Messenger interface was easily deployed with myPolly.ai browser API/interface.

 ## June 3rd, 2017 update; we won a prize for this chat bot at the [MyPolly.ai Botathon](https://www.meetup.com/AI-LA-Meetup/events/239292598/) in Los Angeles!
+Thank you to the organizer, judges, and datalog.ai!